mbcxqcw2/EEModel/README.md

 # EEModel

-A model for analysis of the excess DM component of extragalactic Fast Radio Bursts.
+A framework for analysing the excess dispersion measure (DM) component of extragalactic Fast Radio Bursts (FRBs).

+Allows testing of different host galaxy and intergalactic medium (IGM) models, and constraining of FRB redshifts via their DMs.

-A jupyter notebook containing the model, and examples of its use are accessible Binder:
+A jupyter notebook containing the model and examples of its use are accessible via Binder:

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/mbcxqcw2/EEModel/master)